 The Most Common Per-Diem Jobs

-Perhaps the most obvious example is hiring substitute teachers.
+Perhaps the most obvious example of a per diem employee is a substitute teacher.
 Whenever a full-time teacher is ill, the applicable district calls a qualified substitute to come in and cover the absent teacher’s classes.
-Rates of pay for substitutes nationwide are about $108 daily.
+Rates of pay for substitute teachers nationwide are about $108 daily.
 Given a 180-day school year, that comes out to a bit more than $19,000 annually.
 Subs never work every day, however.

-Healthcare workers, particular in hospitals, also work this way a lot of the time.
-This includes doctors and nurses as well as lab technicians, personal support workers, and other non-medical professions.
 Typically, highly skilled workers will receive a higher hourly rate because they don’t receive benefit packages.
-Also, hospitals often need replacement staff at a moment’s notice and are grateful to these daily workers who bail them out when they need it.
-It’s interesting to note that the healthcare industry treats its daily workers far better than the education system does.
+Also, hospitals often need replacement staff at a moment’s notice and are grateful to these per diem workers who bail them out when they need it.
+It’s interesting to note that the healthcare industry treats its per diem workers far better than the education system does.

-Construction work is another industry where paying by the day is popular.
-Companies can hire bunches of workers when they’re under a time crunch and then let them go once the job is done.
-In the past, construction companies also used paying by the day to skirt their overtime obligations.
+Construction work is another industry that attracts many per diem workers.
+Companies can hire a large number of workers when they’re under a time crunch and then let them go once the job is done.
+In the past, construction companies also used a per diem rate structure to skirt their overtime obligations.
 Now, however, after a crackdown by the government, construction companies pay overtime and even use that fact to lure skilled workers away from more fly-by-night operations.

 Related Resource: 20 Companies With the Best Benefits

 Obviously, daily workers can choose their own hours.
+Per diem employees choose the days and hours that work best for their lifestyle.
 They can hold down multiple positions at once and get training in different areas of their chosen field in a quest to bolster their resumes.
 The flexibility also allows them to focus on quality of life.
-If a worker is looking to get a “foot in the door,” then such daily work is far superior to unpaid internships or volunteering because the person actually gets paid.
+If a worker is looking to get a “foot in the door,” then per diem work is far superior to unpaid internships or volunteering because the person actually gets paid.

 Chiefly, the employer can say, “Thanks, that’s all we need,” at any time, leaving you with no recourse except to find another daily job.
-Although you usually make more money, with the exception of substitute teaching, than full-time employees, you have to pay out-of-pocket for healthcare, should you need it, because you very likely don’t have benefits.
+Although you usually make more money, with the exception of substitute teaching, than full-time employees, you have to pay out-of-pocket for healthcare, should you need it, because you very likely don’t have benefits like health insurance.

-Even if the company for which you are providing your services does not terminate you, you might not get the hours you need to survive because of competition between workers.
+Even if the company for which you are providing your services does not terminate you, you might not get as many hours as a full time employee because of competition between workers.
 Such competition might lead to strife between workers amid cries of favoritism or worse.
 A poor work environment can lead to stress and its related conditions.

 If per-diem work is a good fit for you, be sure to vet your prospective employers thoroughly.
-Check out their history with daily workers.
+Check out their history with per diem employees.
 If possible, talk to a few of them to get an idea of how things go.
 Research the industry to see if what pay you’re being offered is both commensurate with your experience and in line with or better than the industry standard.
-If you look out for yourself, then there’s no reason an as-needed job won’t be great for you.
+If you look out for yourself, then there’s no reason a per diem job won’t be great for you.